squareops/terraform-aws-vpc/README.md

       8. Attach organization to the server and Start the server.
       9. Copy or download user profile link or file.
      10. Import the profile in Pritunl client.

-    NOTE: Port 80 should be open publicly in the vpn security group to verify and renewing the domain certificate.

 ## CIS COMPLIANCE [<img src="	https://prowler.pro/wp-content/themes/prowler-pro/assets/img/logo.svg" width="250" align="right" />](https://prowler.pro/)